FortuneN/FineCodeCoverage/README.md

 #### Options
 ```
+CoverageColoursFromFontsAndColours Specify true to use Environment / Fonts and Colors / Text Editor for editor Coverage colouring.
+                                   Coverage Touched Area / Coverage Not Touched Area / Coverage Partially Touched Area.
+								   When false colours used are Green, Red and Gold.
 Enabled							   Specifies whether or not coverage output is enabled
 RunInParallel					   By default tests run and then coverage is performed.
 Set to true to run coverage immediately
 RunWhenTestsFail				   By default coverage runs when tests fail.
 Set to false to prevent this.  **Cannot be used in conjunction with RunInParallel**
 RunWhenTestsExceed				   Specify a value to only run coverage based upon the number of executing tests. **Cannot be used in conjunction with RunInParallel**
 Exclude							   Filter expressions to exclude specific modules and types (multiple values)
 Include							   Filter expressions to include specific modules and types (multiple values)
 ExcludeByFile					   Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values)
 ExcludeByAttribute				   Attributes to exclude from code coverage (multiple values)
 IncludeTestAssembly				   Specifies whether to report code coverage of the test assembly

 ThresholdForCyclomaticComplexity   When [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) exceeds this value for a method then the method will be present in the risk hotspots tab.
 ThresholdForNPathComplexity        When [npath complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) exceeds this value for a method then the method will be present in the risk hotspots tab.
 OpenCover only.
 ThresholdForCrapScore              When [crap score](https://testing.googleblog.com/2011/02/this-code-is-crap.html) exceeds this value for a method then the method will be present in the risk hotspots tab.
 OpenCover only.

 RunSettingsOnly					   Specify false for global and project options to be used for coverlet data collector configuration elements when not specified in runsettings
 CoverletCollectorDirectoryPath	   Specify path to directory containing coverlet collector files if you need functionality that the FCC version does not provide.

 CoverletConsoleLocal			   Specify true to use your own dotnet tools local install of coverlet console.
 CoverletConsoleCustomPath		   Specify path to coverlet console exe if you need functionality that the FCC version does not provide.
 CoverletConsoleGlobal			   Specify true to use your own dotnet tools global install of coverlet console.

 FCCSolutionOutputDirectoryName  To have fcc output visible in a sub folder of your solution provide this name